asfoury/projmag/summaries/sprint11.md

 ## Overall Team
-This sprint we work well and we did 2 stand up meeting, the only problem is as it is the end of the semester we have lot of work and it can be difficult to mananage the time between all deadlines
+This sprint we work well and we did 2 stand up meeting, the only problem is as it is the end of the semester we have lot of work and it can be difficult to manage the time between all deadlines